garycarolan/MP3ScriptRoller/README.md

 *Note* - If you want to test this on a virtual machine, VirtualBox will not work.
 I believe this is because whisper.cpp requires "FMA" CPU instructions, which currently don't work on virtualbox https://www.virtualbox.org/ticket/15471.

-The setup and program have been tested with Ubuntu on Hyper-V on Windows 10.
+The setup and program have been tested and work with Ubuntu on Hyper-V on Windows 10.
+It is possible there are better options than this however.

 **Windows** - This project can be set up to work on windows with wsl, but an automated installer script has not been made.